vdomah/oc-jwtauth/README.md

 ### Installation

-1. After plugin installation you need to copy /plugins/vdomah/jwtauth/config/auth.php to {root}/config/auth.php, otherwise you'll got an error.
+1. [NOT REQUIRED ANY MORE] After plugin installation you need to copy /plugins/vdomah/jwtauth/config/auth.php to {root}/config/auth.php.
+If you want to change parameters values of auth.php you can use environment variables  in .env (see "Environment options" section).
+{root}/config/auth.php is still supported and got priority highest then /plugins/vdomah/jwtauth/config/auth.php.

 2. Generate JWT Authentication Secret.
 It will be used to sign your tokens.
 You got 2 options:
     - generate using command line: